bparruck/iot-bed/docs/02_BLE_CONTROL.md

 # Massage Head Add
 gatttool --device=64:33:DB:9A:08:1F --char-write-req --handle=0x0020 --value e5fe1600080000fe
 ```
-These are the commands we'll use to control the device in a [script for our IoT Device](./03_IOT_DEVICE.md)

 The commands may not succeed on the first try:
 ```
 gatttool --device=64:33:DB:9A:08:1F --char-write-req --handle=0x0020 --value e5fe1600000008fe